ninevra/crystal-query/README.md

 ## Language

-`oracle-query` parses queries composed of lists of _terms_ and logical operators (`not`, `and`, and `or`).
+`crystal-query` parses queries composed of lists of _terms_ and logical operators (`not`, `and`, and `or`).
 A query defines a predicate function that returns true iff the input satisfies the terms of the query (as modified by logical operators).
 This predicate function can then be used to search a list of values using e.g. [`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

 ### Terms